H21: Handouts from the 21st Century

 Linking Our Lineage

-Linking Our Lineage: 12 Techniques from 12 Master Smiths is an instructional ebook featuring tutorials by the 2015 SNAG Links artists, edited by Victoria Lansford.
+Linking Our Lineage: 12 Techniques from 12 Master Smiths Volumes 1-3 are instructional ebooks and books featuring tutorials by the 2015-2017 SNAG Links artists, edited by Victoria Lansford.

 Linking Our Lineage